FMCSA aims for tougher CDL requirements

 School bus occupant fatalities match 10-year high in 2000

 WASHINGTON, D.C. — Seventeen school bus occupants were killed in crashes last year, up from 10 fatalities in 1999, according to the National Highway Traffic Safety Administration's National Center for Statistics and Analysis.
 The data was included in a report called "Motor Vehicle Traffic Crash Fatality and Injury Estimates for 2000."
 Meanwhile, the number of school bus occupants injured in crashes in 2000 was estimated at 11,000, up from 10,000.
-To read the report, click on www.nhtsa. dot.gov/people/ncsa and download the file "2000 Early Assessment."
+To read the report, click on NHTSA and search for file "2000 Early Assessment."

 Dispatcher promotes safety through rhyme